hollydavis541/lab-07-back-end/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-Number and name of feature: Feature #1 Data formatting Estimate of time needed to complete:
+Number and name of feature: Feature #1 Data formatting Estimate of time needed to complete: 15 minutes
-Start time:
+Start time: 09:00 AM
 Finish time:
 Actual time needed to complete: